-They were all then placed in foster homes where the Dickensian attitude toward parentless children in the second decade of the 20th century predominated — and from which my eldest sister was descended.
 Tillie had four children, three of which she brought up, and a boy, her second child — whom she put out for adoption at birth, and never knew.
-He and I met for the first time about ten years ago when his daughter found me.
-He’s now well into his ninth decade and has very strong emotional and physical characteristics of his mother).
+He and I met for the first time about fifteen years ago when his daughter found me.
+He’s now well into his ninth decade and has very strong emotional and physical characteristics of his mother.

 I smiled when I wrote that sentence because as much as it (really) annoyed me and my sisters to the point of rage (when she wasn’t around), it is amusing to recall.
 For despite her overbearing curiosity, she was as naïve and innocent a being as she was when she was born.
 She worked all her life, at jobs which were pure labor — behind a counter, carrying a tray, over a steam table.
 Because my father, Frank, was not dependable in the support department.
 She provided and prepared the food on the table as well as the clothes on our backs and the roof over our heads.

 Sometimes clearing the table at the end of the day, it was time for her tears.
-She shed over the kitchen sink, sometimes uttering to this young boy (all-ears) that she was going to leave my father when I grew up.
+She’d shed them over the kitchen sink while washing the dishes from dinner, sometimes uttering to this young boy (all-ears) that she was going to leave my father when I grew up.
 At the time, this kid would be thinking (at age 6 or 7): why wait?
 The irony was that after I went off to college and basically never returned home to live there, she didn’t leave Frank and, I gathered from her attitude, she liked him.
 Or liked that he liked her.
 They had something going on, that same something that no children ever know about their parents’ relationship.